wagtail/wagtail/docs/reference/management_commands.md

 ```

 This command provides the ability to regenerate image renditions.
-This is useful if you have deployed to a server where the image renditions have not yet been generated or you have changed the underlying image rendition behaviour and need to ensure all renditions are created again.
+This is useful if you have deployed to a server where the image renditions have not yet been generated or you have changed the underlying image rendition behavior and need to ensure all renditions are created again.

-This does not remove rendition images that are unused, this can be done by clearing the folder using `rm -rf` or similar, once this is done you can then use the management command to generate the renditions.
+This does not remove unused rendition images, this can be done by clearing the folder using `rm -rf` or similar, once this is done you can then use the management command to generate the renditions.

 Options: